Accessible Voting at Home

 - Scotts Valley - Scotts Valley High School, 555 Glenwood Dr.

-- Soquel - NOW Soquel High School, 401 Soquel San Jose Rd.
-WAS Soquel Conference Center - cannot be used due to poor connectivity.
+- Soquel - Soquel High School, 401 Soquel San Jose Rd.

 - Watsonville - Watsonville City Community Room, 275 Main St., 4th Floor.
-Voting begins at this location on October 5.
+Opens May 9 for voting.

 - Watsonville - Pajaro Valley Community Trust, 85 Nielson St.